-Two sections of eight foot wide steps directly into the water are provided for those who prefer to walk into the water to launch or "mess" with their boats.
+A few details on the Model Boat Pond: Two sections of eight foot wide steps directly into the water are provided for those who prefer to walk into the water to launch or "mess" with their boats.
 The pond edges are sloped about 45 degrees from the edge of the sidewalk down to a four foot depth at the edges and about five feet deep at the lake center line.
 The pond has a five foot wide concrete sidewalk adjacent to the water around the entire pond.
 The water is chemically treated to reduce vegetation, and no fish are planted.

 The pond is slightly hour glass shaped with the distance across the pond at the neck about 125 feet.
 The pond widens to about 160 feet to the right and left of this neck.
 The long axis of the pond is 322 feet, oriented about NNW-SSE.

 A Reminiscence of Tingley Beach before DCMYC, by Frank Horine